 Dytiscus marginalis have one large, nine medium and 160 small suckers on the undersides of three joints of their front pair of tarsi (see the drawing above and below).

 These suckers help the male hold on to the female while mating.
 These suckers can support up to 13 times the beetle's own weight.
 While mating the pair can swim around for hours.
 Adults hibernate in mud at the bottom of ponds during winter.
 They are quite long-lived and can be as much as 3 years old.
 Newly emerged adults are most commonly seen between July and October.

 In the spring the female cuts a slit in a submerged plant stem with her ovipositor and lays an

 egg inside each slit.

 larva is lighter than water, so must actively swim to stay submerged, or hold on to something.
 It breathes through 2 spiracles at the very tip of its abdomen.
 Larva can reach 5 cm long when fully grown.

 Pupation may take just a few weeks, or the whole winter depending on temperature.

-On the right is the larva of Hydroporus sp.
 They can grow up to 10 mm long, and have a relatively fat body for a Dytiscid, with longer tails and a narrow, pointed head.
 They are fairly common in weedy ponds and canals.
+Hydroporus sp.